World Languages

 Mandarin Chinese 3 HONORS - GRADES 10-12

-Prerequisites: Minimum B- in the 1st semester and 3rd quarter of Mandarin 2.
+Prerequisites: Minimum B in the 1st semester of Mandarin 2.
 Current teacher recommendation required.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen and transfers must interview with the teacher.

 Mandarin 3 Honors is an accelerated and more challenging version of Mandarin 3 aimed at equipping students with linguistic and cultural skills to communicate in a wider range of contextual settings.
 Topics such as traveling, holidays, and wellness are added to the Mandarin III level.
 Students will spend approximately 30% more time completing assignments in this honors class than the regular Mandarin III course.
 This rigorous course will deepen students' immersion into the language and culture of the Chinese-speaking world.
 Chinese will be the primary language used in the classroom.
 Besides a dumpling party, a field trip will be organized to encourage students to use Chinese in real life.